 Too large a tank inhibits the creation of bacteria and the production of heat your system needs to run efficiently and optimally.

 The bottom line of septic tank installation: size matters.

 There are plenty of factors that go into determining your water usage and needed septic tank size.
 Keep in mind that each state and county has their own minimum requirements, but a rule of thumb is your daily sewage flow should not be more than 60% of your tanks capacity.
 Keeping this in mind, other factors include:

-People.
-This doesn’t just include who lives in your house, it also includes how many visitors you have and at what frequency.
-If your home has become the local teenage hangout, that’s an important factor to consider.
+Also keep in mind, this includes how many visitors you have and at what frequency.
+If your home is the local teenage hangout, that’s an important factor to consider.

 The Goldilocks Size

 Industry standards use a basic outline to estimate tank sizes for households as follows.
 The Florida Department of Health, suggests the following tank sizes for residential homes based on daily capacity requirements…